 - Measurement of the intraocular pressure (IOP) with special instruments

 - Evaluation of the drainage pathway with special instruments

 - Ultrasound of the eye

-Medication: There are eye drops and pills that decrease fluid production or increase fluid drainage, both reducing pressure.
+Medication: Eye drops and pills that decrease fluid production or increase fluid drainage to reduce pressure.
 However, medications are not a long-term solution.
 Most cases will end up requiring surgery.

 You cannot prevent glaucoma in your dog.
 To prevent relapse, see the listed treatment methods.

-With medication only, most dogs with glaucoma with turn blind.
+With medication only, most dogs with glaucoma will turn blind.
 With surgery, they may have their vision for longer.